-One of our receptionists will help in scheduling an appointment for your pet.
+Our referral practice’s direct phone number is (716) 833-5345.
+Our referral coordinator is available to answer questions and schedule appointments Monday – Friday.
+She or one of our receptionists will help in scheduling an appointment for your pet.
 Once scheduled, we will need your veterinarian to send over a referral form along with any recent blood work/lab work that may have been performed as well as an updated vaccine history.
 Any radiographs should also be sent with client or emailed to our facility.

 Once your pet’s appointment is scheduled, make sure to arrive 15 minutes prior to your scheduled appointment time.
 Our doctors run on schedule and if you should arrive 5 minutes late we will have to reschedule this appointment so as not to back up the doctor’s schedule and inconvenience our scheduled clients.
 To help expedite the check in process, you may print out the referral forms ahead of time and bring with you to your appointment.

 You have been referred by your veterinarian for a medical procedure and or/surgical treatment.
 We will complete these procedures and forward all pertinent information to your veterinarian.
 In the event your pet requires medical help in the future for a problem unrelated to this current one, we ask that you call your veterinarian.
 The knowledge and familiarity with your pet makes your veterinarian best qualified to manage further conditions.
 We will treat only your pet’s referred problem to completion.
 Our commitment to the Western New York veterinary community will not allow us to accept this pet as a patient of our general practice.